kplaydefi/KIP/KIP001-K-plan.md

 # K-plan
 K-play global ecological co-builder recruitment plan
 ## I  Introduction
 The K-play global ecological co-builder recruitment plan refers to the first step for K-play to build DAO community autonomy, and it is also an important part of building the K-play metaverse ecological application.The K-play platform accredits the ecological co-builders’ exclusive permission, which can directly enter the K-play metaverse world through the metaverse portal opened by the K-play platform.
 The ecological co-builders have right to develop various metaverse ecological applications on the platform independently, enrich the underlying ecological construction of the metaverse, obtain benefits and rewards, and enjoy the right to independently distribute the benefits and rewards.

-K-play platform has implemented the guarantee fund system in order to standardize the behavior of ecological co-builders.
-All ecological co-builders of K-play platform need to pay a certain proportion of deposit to the platform as the financial guarantee for their performance of the ecological co-builders’ agreement.
-Users who apply to become ecological co-builders are deemed to agree to this term.
+All applications developed by ecological co-builders on the K-play platform need to open all code.

 The purpose of this article is to let users know more about the operation mechanism of the K-play global ecological co-builder recruitment plan, so as to help users become K-play’s ecological co-builders smoothly.
 Users can contact us general.kplay@gmail.com for more information or assistance.